frederic-perez/AmE-dictionary/data/dictionary.md

 __kinsfolk__ _n pl_ One’s family or relatives.
 __kinship__ _n_ :four::hammer:
 __kinsman__ _n_
+__kintsugi__ _n_ The Japanese art of repairing broken pottery with lacquer dusted or mixed with powdered gold or similar material, highlighting the cracks instead of disguising them.
 __kiosk > pharmacy kiosk__
 __kiosk__ _n_ :camera::four::hammer: /ˈki ɒsk, kiˈɒsk/ _Automated Passport Control kiosks._ _Target’s in-store registry kiosks._ _Information kiosks._
 __kip__ _n_ __5__ (kĭp-up) A maneuver in gymnastics, martial arts, and similar sports in which a person moves from lying on the back directly to a standing position by thrusting the legs upward and pushing off with hands placed palms-down near the ears.